amun0905/Day-ahead-power-price-forecasting/README.md

 # NO2 Power Price Forecasting

-This project aims to predict **day-ahead electricity prices** for the NO2 zone in Norway using a diverse set of energy-related features.
-It leverages data from the ENTSO-E API, incorporating load forecasts, renewable generation, net transfer capacities, and more.
+This project aims to predict **day-ahead electricity prices** for the NO2 zone in Norway u.
+It leverages data from the ENTSO-E API and tests the performance of various machine learning models.

----

 ## Features Used